Frensham Little Pond

 The medieval stone dam ahead

 Many people will be familiar with Frensham Little Pond’s nearby big brother, the Great Pond, which provides a well-known inland beach and swimming spot.
 But just around the corner is this smaller version and the good news is that as swimming is not allowed here, nature thrives and the crowds are fewer.
+Easy to navigate paths will take you around the entire pond with a cafe stop along the way.

 The Route